ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

       0 - no output (default)
       1 - equivalent to "bardisplay"=1, "display"=1, "mipdisplay"=3
       2 - equivalent to "bardisplay"=2, "display"=2, "mipdisplay"=5

+tech:reporttimes (reporttimes, report_times)
+      0*/1: Set to 1 to return the solution times in the problem suffixes 'time_solver', 'time_setup' and 'time' and in the solver message.
+      'time'= 'time_solver'+'time_setup' is a measure of the total time spent in the solver driver; all times are wall times.

 tech:threads (threads)
       How many threads to use when using the barrier algorithm